iw27-b/swish/api.md

 - Requires security PIN if user has one set
 - Full card details are never returned to frontend
 - CVV is never stored (only used for transaction processing)
+- Payment method IDs are generated server-side using UUID v4 and prefixed with `card_`.
+Client-supplied IDs are ignored.

 ### DELETE `/api/users/me/payment-methods/[id]`
 **Description:** Remove a specific payment method